Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Standard Letter

-CIS 5378.
+ISAN 5378.
 Information Security Policies and Compliance.

 This course focuses on the technology and managerial issues related to information policies, regulations, and compliance that assure confidentiality, integrity, and availability of data and computer systems.
 Topics include information security policy, regulations, laws, standards, framework, compliance, and governance.
-Prerequisite: CIS 5368 with a grade of "C" or better.
+Prerequisite: ISAN 5368 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.